paper cutout of a person with a wet spot to show menopause incontinence

 In addition to hot flashes and mood swings, menopause can also bring changes in the body, including those related to your bladder.
 Urinary incontinence, or leaking urine that you can’t control, is not the “sexiest” of topics.
 But it’s one that needs attention since it can cause uncomfortable and sometimes embarrassing problems.

 While urinary incontinence is a common problem before menopause, it can get worse as you age.
 In fact, half of women over the age of 70 have some form of incontinence.
 There are many factors that can contribute to bladder leakage.
 But menopause hormone changes can be one of the most significant factors as we age.
-It's not the most common menopause symptoms, but 12% of females ages 40-65 say they have urinary incontinence.*
+It's not the most common menopause symptom, but 12% of females ages 40-65 say they have urinary incontinence.*

 What are the different types of urinary incontinence?